gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 ## Build token

-A unique build token is generated for each project and it allows the user to access all projects that would be normally accessible to the user creating that build.
+A unique build token is generated for each build and it allows the user to access all projects that would be normally accessible to the user creating that build.